aryapandit200408/Verilog_for_BETCE/README.md

 4. **Vivado:** After covering HDLBits, you are supposed to move on to vivado.
 5. **Assignments:** Try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
    Let's take an example to illustrate the process:-
-   1. Let's say you were given a multiplexer to design in digital lab.
+   1. Let's say you were given a multiplexer to implement using ICs during last week's lab session.
    2. Now you need to design the same in Verilog.
    3. Write codes for:-
-      a) Gate Level Implementation*
+      a) Gate Level Implementation
-      b) Dataflow Level Implementation*
+      b) Dataflow Level Implementation
       c) Behavioral Implementation
    4. Write the testbench code and perform a simulation to achieve functional coverage.
    5. Elaborate the Design